01100100/blog/content/posts/sotm.md

 * [Supporting Mobility Transitions: OpenStreetMap's Contribution to Public Administration Data Needs](https://cfp.openstreetmap.org.pl/state-of-the-map-europe-2024/talk/V8ZB3U/)
 * [Minutely vector tiles for the community](https://cfp.openstreetmap.org.pl/state-of-the-map-europe-2024/talk/M8HTSJ/)

-It was great event!
+It was a great event!
 Kudos to the organizing team!
 I met a ton of cool people, soaked up some serious knowledge, and all while enjoying the vibrant city of Łódź.

 A lot of folks I met were curious about my journey and had many questions about how I managed to transport myself to the event.

 ![My ride to Łódź](/videos/ride-poland-wide.gif)

 This blog post spills the beans on how I prepared to ride my bike from Berlin to SOTM, held in Łódź, Poland.
-500km[^500km] in 2 days.
+500km[^500km] in 2 days 🚴‍♀️🌕🚴‍♂️.

-## Setup
+## The Bike Setup ⚙️

 {{< admonition type=tip title="What is the best bike?" open=false >}}

 The best bike is the one you have --- just get out and ride it!

---- The Buddha (Probably)
+--- The Buddha 🧘 (Probably)

 {{< /admonition >}}

 I'm a firm believer that you can enjoy a bike tour on pretty much any bike with the right mindset.

-I wanted to go fast and efficiently, stay comfy, and not be totally done by the time I arrived.
-The route was mostly flat, so weight wasn't an issue, and I would mostly ride on the road to save time.
-I would split the ride over 2 days and decided to stay overnight in a hotel in Poznan.
-This meant I would avoid taking my tent, sleeping setup, and cooking gear, and only take with me things that were essential for the conference.
+For this journey, I aimed to go fast and efficiently, stay comfy, and not be totally done by the time I arrived in Łódź.
+The way would be mostly flat, so weight wasn't a concern.
+I would mostly ride on the road to save time.

-Here’s how I optimized my setup for the journey:
+I chose to break the ride into two days, with an overnight in a cheap hotel in Poznan.
+This meant I could leave the tent, sleeping setup, and cooking gear behind.
+It would just be me, my bike, and the essentials.

-My priorities:
+Here’s what I priorities to optimize my setup for the journey:

 * Comfort
-* Aero
+* Aerodynamics
 * Rolling resistance

-### Comfort
+### Comfort 😌

-Meet Trustini, my go-to long-distance steed.
+Meet Trustini, my trusty long-distance steed.

 ![Trustini](/images/trustini.jpg)